KeyanSong/431-2018/software/installation.md

 ### Windows: Installing R Packages

 1. Now, you're ready to install some of the packages you will need.
+Visit our [Packages page](https://github.com/THOMASELOVE/431-2018/blob/master/software/packages.md) for an up-to-date list of the R packages we are using in this course, and complete installation instructions.

 Copy and paste the following two lines of code into the Console window of R Studio to install the packages you'll need for this course.

 <!-- -->